javaHelper/Redis-with-Spring-WebFlux/readme.md

 127.0.0.1:6379>
 ```

-# Remove everthing from DB
+# Remove everything from DB

 ```
 127.0.0.1:6379> FLUSHDB